 Students must complete a 3 hour speech course to graduate.
-SPC 1608 Public Speaking (formerly SPC 1600) is automatically approved to satisfy this requirement.
+SPC 1608 Public Speaking is automatically approved to satisfy this requirement.
 Other speech courses must be approved by the Academic Dean and speech faculty to meet this area requirement.
 SPC 1608 will fulfill 3000 words of the State of Florida Gordon Rule writing requirement.